New York Suspends Preparers & Tightens Rules

 ***Beginning tax return preparers with less than three years of experience preparing New York State tax returns must also take a 16-hour basic tax course.

-Violation of the new standards could result in a range of disciplinary actions, from remedial education to suspension or cancellation of a preparer’s registration.
+Violation of the new standards could result in a range of disciplinary actions, from remedial education to suspension or cancellation of an NYS tax preparer’s registration.

 Posted: August 4, 2014